Measuring dependence between random vectors via optimal transport: Formulas for dependence coefficients in parametric models

 \begin{ex}[Model comparison] In this example, we measure the dependence between a univariate random variable and a bivariate vector when the joint structure is either moving average or auto-regressive.
-The result for the various dependence coefficients is shown in the bottom row of Figure~\ref{fig: BivCompDep}.
-The graph on the left pertains to the auto-regressive structure while the graph on the right corresponds to moving averages structure, that is to the matrices
+The result for the various dependence coefficients is shown in Figure~\ref{fig: BivCompDep}.
+The graph c) pertains to the auto-regressive structure while the graph d) corresponds to moving averages structure, that is, to the matrices